MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

 With the introductions out of the way, let's dive into a couple of examples that can demonstrate usage of the SDK to read, explore and write "model.json" format.

+> [!NOTE]
->Note: this article includes only C#-based samples, but they apply to other languages as well.
+> This article includes only C#-based samples, but they apply to other languages as well.

 Generally, if you plan to build a service that will consume data described with Common Data Model metadata in a data lake, you will encounter “CDM folders”, which is a term we use to identify a well-structured composition of data partitions and Common Data Model metadata files which explain the schema of these partitions.
 The metadata files are your first artifact to read and process before ingesting the data, as they explain which entities are present, what is their structure and their relationship, and most importantly where the partition files are located.
 There is no restriction such that the partition files need to be present in the same folder - they can be many levels deep, depending on how the data writer decided to lay out their lake, so the location information found in the metadata file plays critical role.
 More information and examples of CDM folders can be found in its dedicated [documentation](https://docs.microsoft.com/en-us/common-data-model/data-lake).